Cultural depictions of Æthelred the Unready: Cultural references

 Æthelred is also the subject of Richard Edward Wilson's Æthelred the Unready, a comical one-act opera composed in 1992.

 He is also referenced in the Sid Meier's Civilization franchise of computer games, occupying the second lowest rank that a player may earn upon the game's completion, just above Dan Quayle.

 Æthelred is also featured in the historical novel A Hollow Crown: The Story of Emma, Queen of Saxon England (2004, also published as The Forever Queen) by Helen Hollick.
 The protagonist is his wife Emma of Normandy.
 The novel opens with the wedding of 13-year-old Emma to Æthelred, a 34-year-old man with a grown son of his own.
 The early years of their marriage are barren, and Æthelred considers ending said marriage.
 He is then depicted in a "drunken fury", first killing Emma's dog, then engaging in a night of domestic violence and marital rape.
 Edward the Confessor is depicted as the result of that night, unloved by his own mother.

 Æthelred is a recurring character in Vikings: Valhalla, portrayed by Bosco Hogan.

+Additionally, he is featured throughout Ken Follett's novel, The Evening and the Morning.
+His character is shown favorably as he grants the future town of Kingsbridge its bridge and supports one of the protagonists' claims to her dowry.